 Enterprise resource planning (ERP) business analyst salary

 Centralized management of supply chain and customer-facing efforts are creating more jobs and driving demand for ERP experts.
-Robert Half Technology's Salary Guide reports that an ERP business analyst in the United States can expect to earn starting pay between $95,000 and $137,750 in the coming year.
+The midpoint salary for an ERP business analyst is $102,000.

 ERP analysts need to be able to translate business requirements into ERP solutions.
 Strong interpersonal and communication skills are also required for this job because ERP analysts work closely with both technical and business groups.
 Project management experience may be required, as is a strong technical knowledge of the company's ERP solution.
 An IT-related or business degree is also typically required.